 It is forbidden to drink alcohol in Islam, although this was not always the case.
 At first Muslims were only forbidden to be intoxicated during prayer, until finally, some years later the Qur’an stated that, "intoxicants and games of chance" were "abominations of Satan's handiwork,” and so Muslims were ordered to abstain.
 This means that public consumption and inebriation in public is illegal, though it is legal for non-Muslims to enjoy alcohol in licensed premises, as long as they themselves have their own liquor licences to drink.
 Non-Muslim residents must even attain a liquor licence in order to drink alcohol at home.
 What’s more, the licence that you are issued is only valid in the Emirate in which you applied for it.

 In Dubai the legal drinking age is 21, but this is not consistent throughout the Emirates.
 For example, the legal age to drink alcohol is 18 in Abu Dhabi (although a by-law allows hotels to serve alcohol only to those over 21).
-In Sharjah, drinking is totally illegal and it is also worth mentioning that passengers in transit through the U.A.E. under the influence of alcohol may be arrested.
+In Sharjah, drinking is totally illegal.
+It is also worth mentioning that passengers in transit through the U.A.E. under the influence of alcohol may be arrested, so don't take advantage of the free wine and beer on-board your international flight too much.